KaOSx/pmanager/README.md

     - send_from : email address used for the field “From:” of the notification emails
 * mirror section :
     - main_mirror : base URL of the main mirror
-    - mirrorlist : file where the list of the mirrors are set
+    - mirrorlist : file where the list of the mirrors are set (can be a remote url or a locale file path)
-    - pacmanconf : pacman configuration file (used to get the repos list)
+    - pacmanconf : pacman configuration file (used to get the repos list – can be a remote url or a locale file path)

 ## Available subcommands

-* update-repos [<args…>] : update the packages repositories database.
-If args are used (name of a repo), just update the asked repos
+* update-repos : update the packages repositories database
 * update-mirrors : update the mirrors status database
 * update-all : update repos & mirrors
 * serve : launch the webserver API (needed for the frontend)
 * flag : launch an interactive prompt to manage the flagged packages
+* test-mail : used to check the email configuration

+All commands can be launched with the following options :

+* --debug : force the debug mode whatever the configuration
+* --no-debug : remove the debug mode whatever the configuration
+* --log <filedescriptor> : override the log destination with the given file descriptor